QueenieCplusplus/CloudRun/README.md

        gcloud run deploy --image=gcr.io/${GOOGLE_CLOUD_PROJECT}/monolith:1.0.0 --platform managed

-       // choose the managed version of Cloud Run by specifying --platform managed.
+       // 1. choose the managed version of Cloud Run by specifying --platform managed.

+       // 2. specify which region you'd like to run in.
+Type the number for the region closest to you.

+       // 3. accept the default suggested service name (it will be "monolith") by pressing Enter.

 * 3.3, mgmt the Deployment